awslabs/project-lakechain/docs/src/content/docs/text-processing/pdf-text-converter.md

 ---

-The PDF text converter makes it possible to turn PDF documents into plain text documents.
+The PDF processor makes it possible to handle PDF documents, and convert them into different formats.
 This can be helpful when extracting the text substance of PDF documents to analyze them, create vector embeddings, or use them as input to other NLP models.

-> 💁 At this time, only text is extracted from PDF documents and other attributes such as images are not extracted.

 ---

-### 🖨️ Converting PDFs
+### 🖨️ Converting to Text

 To use this middleware, you import it in your CDK stack and instantiate it as part of a pipeline.